When should i switch to a corporate card

-Use this page to plan, write, optimize, and publish an informational article about when should i switch to a corporate card program from the Corporate Card Programs vs. Small Business Cards topical map.
+Plan and write a publish-ready informational article for when should i switch to a corporate card program with search intent, outline sections, FAQ coverage, schema, internal links, and prompt guidance from the Corporate Card Programs vs. Small Business Cards topical map library entry.
 It sits in the Choosing Between Corporate Card Programs and Small Business Cards content group.

 When to Move from Small Business Cards to a Corporate Card Program: a switch is warranted when recurring company card spend approaches about $50,000 per month or when card issuance exceeds roughly 25 active holders, because those thresholds commonly create disproportionate reconciliation burden, weak controls, and underwriting complexity.
 These numerical thresholds are practical signals used by finance teams; organizations below them often remain efficient with small business credit cards, while those above them typically realize measurable savings from centralized billing, automated feeds, and program-level limits.